PDF of media release

 Karen Kraus, Executive Director

-The Feral Cat Coalition of Oregon, a 501c3 organization supported solely through donations, is a trap-neuter-return (TNR) program for cats living in Oregon and southwest Washington.
+The Feral Cat Coalition of Oregon, a 501c3 organization supported solely through donations, is a trap-neuter-return (TNR) program for feral and stray cats living in Oregon and Southwest Washington.
 Its mission is to improve the welfare and reduce the population of feral cats in our area.
 The program's services are targeted for feral cats who have caregivers feeding them.
 Caregivers trap the cats, bring them to a clinic and return the cats to where they are being fed.
-The organization has spayed and neutered over 82,000 cats since its inception in 1995.
+The organization has spayed and neutered more than 83,500 cats since its inception in 1995.